mouhametnd/Todo-App/README.md

 - Clear all completed todos
 - Toggle light and dark mode
 - Drag and drop to reorder items on the list
-- have the tasks back when the page is reloaded
+- Get the tasks back when the page is reloaded

 ## Design of the App